Y0Coss/docs-fork/pages/network/bring_your_own_ip/bring-your-own-IP/guide.en-gb.md

 Use the following parameters:

-- ip : the IP block you want to merge into a parent block, in CIDR notation.
+- ip: the IP block you want to merge into a parent block, in CIDR notation.

 This call returns a list of possible aggregated blocks and, for each one of them, gives the list of children blocks to be merged back.